 Part of me thinks running to the easy win is the hollowed-out thinking that created the problem.
 If every high-trust citizen with options emigrates, the trust leaves with them.
 The Forum Romanum keeps sinking because nobody’s excavating.
 You can’t excavate from Sydney.

 The honest answer is that the formula has an answer and I’m stalling.
-Six months in Australia said yes.
+Seven months in Australia said yes.
 Two years of deciding says not yet.
 The grass is greener where the math works.
 The question is whether that’s where you want to spend the years you don’t get back.

 Either way, the work isn’t finding greener grass.